 - Agriculture and urban water and energy planning and conservation

 - Drought contingency planning

-- Supplemental supply development and use, such as water Recycling, Desalination and Stormwater capture
+- Alternative water supplies development and use, such as water recycling, desalination, stormwater capture, and graywater collection.

 WUE also has 2 important programs that provide tools and data for managing water use:

 - California Irrigation Management Information System (CIMIS) provides reference evapotranspiration (ETo) and weather data to the public for irrigation scheduling, water balance analyses, pest management, energy generation, firefighting, weather forecasting, and scientific research.

 - Land and Water Use program collects land use data and develops water use estimates used in a variety of statewide water planning efforts.